servicebinding/spec/annotations.md

     Descriptor

     ```
-    - path: data.uri
+    - path: data.connectionURL
       x-descriptors:
-        - servicebinding:connectionURL
+        - servicebinding:uri
     ```

 8. #### Use specific elements from the CR’s “status.bootstrap” to produce key/value pairs in the  binding Secret